microsoft/FluidFramework/packages/framework/fluid-framework/api-report/fluid-framework.api.md

 import { ISegmentAction } from '@fluidframework/merge-tree/internal';
 import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';
 import type { ISharedObject } from '@fluidframework/shared-object-base';
+import { ISharedObject as ISharedObject_2 } from '@fluidframework/shared-object-base/internal';
 import { ISharedObjectEvents } from '@fluidframework/shared-object-base';
 import { ISharedObjectKind } from '@fluidframework/shared-object-base';
 import { ISummaryTreeWithStats } from '@fluidframework/runtime-definitions';